Invarion/invarion-docs/docs/rapid-path-online/the-invarion-cloud/navigation-menu.md

 ## Shared with Me

-In this section you can see all the plans that were shared with you by other RapidPlan Online users.
+In this section you can see all the plans that were shared with you by other RapidPath Online users.

 ![Shared With Me](./assets/Shared_With_Me.png)